danimelchor/clypi/docs/api/cli.md

 - `hide_input`: whether the input shouldn't be displayed as the user types (for passwords, API keys, etc.)
 - `max_attempts`: how many times to ask the user before giving up and raising
 - `group`: optionally define the name of a group to display the option in.
 Adding an option will automatically display the options in a different section of the help page (see the [Argument groups](../learn/getting_started.md#argument-groups) docs).
+- `negative`: defines the negative argument to set a flag as False.
+Useful for flags that have prompts so that they can be programmatically set to False.
 - `defer` (advanced): defers the fetching of a value until the value is used.
 This can be helpful to express complex dependencies between arguments.
 For example, you may not want to prompt if a different option was passed in (see `examples/cli_deferred.py`).

 ## `Command`